Healthdirect Free Australian health advice you can count on.

 What is endometriosis?

-Endometriosis is a progressive, chronic condition.
-It can be very painful, it can affect fertility and it can prevent women from participating fully in education, work or sporting activities.
-About 1 in 9 women in Australia develop endometriosis by their 40s, and the condition causes tens of thousands of hospitalisations every year.
+Endometriosis is a progressive and chronic condition, meaning it gets worse over time.
+It can be very painful and can affect fertility.
+Having endometriosis may affect how you take part in education, work or sporting activities.
+About 1 in 9 females in Australia develop endometriosis and it causes tens of thousands of hospitalisations every year.

-While there is no cure for endometriosis and it lasts until menopause or beyond, there are effective treatments that may relieve the symptoms.
+While there is no cure for endometriosis and it can continue until menopause or beyond, there are effective treatments that may relieve symptoms.

 What are the symptoms of endometriosis?

-• abdominal (tummy) or pelvic pain before and during a period, during or after sex or when going to the toilet.
-The pain can be felt in the thigh or leg and may get worse over time.
-For some women, the pain is so severe they cannot participate in education, work or sport
+• abdominal (tummy) or pelvic pain before and during your period, during or after sex or when going to the toilet

-• heavy periods or irregular bleeding, sometimes with clots.
-Bleeding for longer than normal or before a period is due can also signal endometriosis
+• heavy periods or irregular bleeding, sometimes with clots, or bleeding for longer than normal or before your period is due

-• bleeding from the bladder or bowel, or changes in urination or bowel movements, such as needing to urinate more frequently
+• bleeding from the bladder or bowel, or changes in urination or bowel movements, such as needing to urinate more often

 • feeling bloated, with or without pain